coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>

 * The size of this `groupRegion` vector rectangle is actually 200&nbsp;pixels __larger__ than the button image, both horizontally and vertically.
 This is because, as discussed further on in this tutorial, we also need to handle when the player's touch moves from inside the button's region to outside it, or <nobr>__slide-off__</nobr>.
-While it might seem excessive to extend the rectangle so far outside the button on all sides, this helps ensure that the player can't swipe or move their touch very quickly off the button and still cause Corona to assume the touch is active. <nobr>Don't worry &mdash;</nobr> this large vector object will __not__ block touch propagation to other objects in the scene unless the touch point is inside the bounds of a button image.
+While it might seem excessive to extend the rectangle so far outside the button on all sides, this helps ensure that the player can't swipe or move their touch very quickly off the button and still cause CORONA_CORE_PRODUCT to assume the touch is active. <nobr>Don't worry &mdash;</nobr> this large vector object will __not__ block touch propagation to other objects in the scene unless the touch point is inside the bounds of a button image.

 * On <nobr>lines 10 and 11</nobr>, we make the rectangle invisible __and__ <nobr>hit-testable</nobr>.
 The <nobr>`groupRegion.isHitTestable = true`</nobr> command is especially important in this case because, by&nbsp;default, invisible objects will __not__ detect touches.
 This command ensures that it __will__ receive touch events.